The Foolproof Guide for your First Ladakh Motorcycle Tour.

 Places to visit in Nubra Valley:

-Sumur Sand Dunes: Since your ride will start at Sumur, the first place you can go to are the sand dunes.
-You will be welcomed by the double hunched Bactrian camel waiting to take you on a ride.
+Sumur Sand Dunes: Since your ride on day 7 will start from Sumur, the first place you can go to are the sand dunes.
+You will be welcomed by the double hunched Bactrian camel waiting to take you on a ride in the dunes.

 Diskit Monastery: Diskit is one of the largest monasteries of the valley.
 A tall statue of Maitreya Buddha is built in its hall.
 Every Monastery in Ladakh has its own story to tell, and this one is unique too.